-And then, if later on you start feeling depressed again or having negative thoughts – let’s call them dementors, like in Harry Potter 😃 – you can remember what it feels like to be happy and pull out your little happy memory – your patronus – and fight back against the depression.
+And then, if later on you start feeling down again or having negative thoughts – let’s call them dementors, like in Harry Potter ? – you can remember what it feels like to be happy and pull out your little happy memory – your patronus – and fight back against the depression.

 Just remember what it felt like to be happy.
 Let it wash over you.
 You could even go and do whatever activity made you happy in the first place.
 Don’t let the dementors win.

 Every week, and eventually every day, spend time intentionally creating this feeling of being happy.
 Even if it feels temporary or fake, just go for a little feeling of joy or excitement.

 If something happens in your regular day to day life that actually makes you happy, then sit with that feeling of happiness for as long as possible too.

 The goal is to train yourself to get comfortable with feeling happy for as long as possible (fake it ’til you make it ;)).
 You’re also building up a memory bank of happy moments that you can draw from.

 Over time, you’ll gradually become more used to feeling happy and it won’t seem like such a foreign concept.
 You might even be able to “choose” to be happy in a moment by remembering little happy memories. ?

 If your internal happiness thermostat goes up a few degrees to a reasonable, content level, then you’re not going to feel comfortable being really depressed one day anymore, so you’ll take the actions necessary to get out of that funk and get back to your happier level.